 We need to know of any key changes to your organisation or its business activities, particularly if they affect your ability to complete your grant, carry on business and pay debts due.

-You must also inform us of any changes to your:
+You must also inform your Funding Arrangement Manager at the Community Grants Hub of any changes to your:

 - name

 - addresses

 - nominated contact details

 - bank account details.